-Make sure your child keeps to their pediatric dentist’s prescription
+Make sure your child trusts their pediatric dentist

 When your child’s pediatric dentist diagnoses them with tooth decay, the first thing you need to do is treat it as soon as possible.
 Depending on the severity of your child’s cavities, your dentist may recommend the following:

 - Fluoride treatment.
 Dentists usually prescribe fluoride treatments when the damage caused by tooth decay is minor and shallow.
-Here, your child’s dentist applies fluoride onto your child’s teeth.
-The fluoride used in this procedure is in amounts more substantial than your typical sources to reverse the effects of tooth decay.
+Here, your child’s dentist will apply fluoride onto your child’s teeth.
+The fluoride used in this procedure is in amounts, which is more substantial than your typical sources, to reverse the effects of tooth decay.
 After the treatment, you might need to avoid drinking, eating, or brushing your teeth for about 30 minutes, so your teeth fully absorb the fluoride.

-Other options include dental crowns, root canals, and tooth extractions; however, they are done only in cases of extreme damage.
+Other options include dental crowns, root canals, and tooth extractions; however, they are done opted for in cases of extreme damage.

 Aside from treating the area, however, during the appointment, your child’s dentist can also prescribe some lifestyle changes or specific products that could help their condition.
 The next thing you need to do, then, is to ensure that your kids keep to this prescribed advice.

 Your child’s trips to the dentist are crucial to building up tooth decay.
 But it’s only half the battle.
 To ensure no further recurrence of cavities, your child also needs a solid dental foundation.
 But this foundation isn’t just restrained to the bathroom.
 When it comes to building solid building blocks for your child’s oral health, we’re also talking about what they do outside their usual brush-and-floss habits.